tduthil/neighborhood-analyzer/README.md

 View app for this gem ->: https://neighborhood-analyzer.streamlit.app/ Compare subject property details with the comps in the neighborhood.

-These visuals reveal how subtle differences in property features can significantly affect appeal and market value.
+These visuals reveal the subject property's asking price against the neighborhood market value of similar properties.

 🧠 Main Insights